lactop/xbackup-tool/spec.md

 the first and last operations will be peformed.
 If xbackup is started say on sunday, only first operation will be performed.

-3. After successful data copy from `bucket` to directory `dir` on `host`, a directory `dir` will be cleaned up from unnecessary data according to `clean` configuration.
+3. After successful data copy from `bucket` to directory `tgtdir` on `host`, a directory `tgtdir` will be cleaned up from unnecessary data according to `clean` configuration.

 Processing steps
 ================